 - A. Information required from the registrants subject to Annex IX of Reach: - Prenatal developmental toxicity study (Annex IX, Section 8.7.2.; test method: EU B.31./OECD TG 414) by oral route, in one species (rat or rabbit) - B. Information required from the registrants subject to Annex X of Reach: - Prenatal developmental toxicity study (Annex X, Section 8.7.2.; test method: EU B.31./OECD TG 414) by oral route, in a second species (rat/rabbit)

-An update of this Opinion may be needed when these studies will be available, depending on the results obtained.
+This Opinion may therefore require updating when these studies become available, depending on the study results obtained.